NVIDIA/NeMo-Guardrails/docs/colang_2/language_reference/more-on-flows.rst

     .. code-block:: colang

-        @loop("<loop_name>")
+        @loop([id=]"<loop_name>"[,[priority=]<integer_number>])
         flow <name of flow> ...

     Hint: To generate a new loop name for each flow call use the loop name "NEW"

-By default, any flow without an explicit interaction loop inherits the interaction loop of its parent flow.
+By default, any flow without an explicit interaction loop inherits the interaction loop of its parent flow and has priority level 0.
 Let's see now an example of a second interaction loop to design flows that augment the main interaction rather than compete with it:

 .. code-block:: colang
     :caption: more_on_flows/interaction_loops/main.co